I big fat love those HGTV shows where some clever person turns utter trash into something beautiful and useable.

 That should be worth some bonus points for completely free art, right?

 I gave them a squirt with the water hose to clean off years of dirt and then hung them on the wall above my son’s bed.

 And what in the world happened to the missing hubcaps?
 I have two of one design and one of another.

 No one claimed them, so I figured I would get that trash off the road!
 I walked down there before the school bus came one day and snatched them up.
 I’m sure I looked funny walking down the road with these hubcaps, but I’m willing to sacrifice my dignity for free art.
 After I cleaned them up, they added to the theme going on in my son’s room.

 These hubcaps are plastic, not metal like the ones from the 1950s, but I still think they look cool.

 My son’s bed is a Pottery Barn knock-off that we made a year or so ago using Ana White plans.

 If you’re curious about the bed, be sure and read my “one year later” post about this bed.
 You can learn from our successes and mistakes.

-I’m happy with how my son’s room is coming together.
+I’m happy with how my son’s room is coming together – especially with the trash to treasure hubcaps on the wall.
 Now I’d like to come up with an idea to incorporate some license plates I’ve been hoarding into his decor.